Philippe Charles, Duke of Anjou: Life

 As a younger son of Louis XIV, Philippe-Charles was not expected to become the Dauphin; however, it was hoped he would inherit the vast fortune of his second cousin, Anne Marie Louise d'Orléans, Duchess of Montpensier, who had no children.
 According to Nancy Mitford, the Queen, his mother, suggested it many times.
-While at Saint-Germain-en-Laye, Philippe-Charles died of a chest infection, like his elder sister, Anne-Élisabeth de France had died six years before his birth.
-Upon his death, the appanage of the Duchy of Anjou reverted to the Crown, and was given to his younger brother, Louis François.
+While at Saint-Germain-en-Laye, Philippe-Charles died of a chest infection, like his elder sister, Anne-Élisabeth, who had died six years before his birth.
+Upon his death, the appanage of the Duchy of Anjou reverted to the Crown and was given to his younger brother, Louis François.
 Philippe-Charles was buried on 12 July 1671, at the Basilica of Saint-Denis.

 At the death of the Duchess of Montpensier in 1693, her fortune went to her direct and legal heir, the House of Orléans (Philippe's uncle Philippe I, Duke of Orléans).